HarshanaRK/AI_Career_Guidance_System_ccp/README.md

 ## 🔍 Overview

-CCP2 is a machine learning project that assists users in identifying suitable career paths based on various input features.
+AI-Career Guidance System is a machine learning project that assists users in identifying suitable career paths based on various input features.
 The backend is built in Python and uses trained ML models to give predictions.

 ---